 Across Australia, SHS agencies provide services aimed at prevention and early intervention, crisis and post crisis assistance to support people experiencing or at risk of homelessness.
 The agencies receive government funding to deliver accommodation-related and personal services.
 They vary in size and in the types of assistance provided.

-As noted, SHS agencies provide assistance to both people experiencing homelessness and people at risk of homelessness.
+As noted above, SHS agencies provide assistance to both people experiencing homelessness and people at risk of homelessness.
 Each year (since the start of the collection in 2011–12), SHS have assisted a greater proportion of clients at risk of homelessness than those experiencing homelessness.

 Australians known to be at particular risk of homelessness include those who have experienced family and domestic violence, young people, children on care and protection orders, Indigenous Australians, people leaving health or social care arrangements, and Australians aged 55 or older.

-In 2017–18, about 121,100 SHS clients experienced family and domestic violence at some point during the reporting period (Table 2).
-Some SHS client groups were more likely to be homeless than other groups at the beginning of support.
-This included young people aged 15–24 presenting alone (52% experiencing homelessness), children on care and protection orders (51%) and Indigenous Australians (47%).
+In 2019–20, about 119,200 SHS clients had experienced family and domestic violence at some point during the reporting period (Table 2).
+Some SHS client groups were more likely to be experiencing homelessness than other groups at the beginning of support, in particular, young people aged 15–24 presenting alone (51%), clients with current mental health issues (50%) and children on care and protection orders (47%)